JHalt06/Books-For-The-Future/docs/DesignDoc.md

 ### Definition of MVP
 > _**[Sprint 2 & 4]** Provide a simple description of the Minimum Viable Product._
+The MVP of this project:
+1. User management
+2. Creation, viewing, anf management of school supplies basket (Funding baskets)
+3. Finalization to lock completed baskets.
+4. Interface that allows for smooth navigation and interaction.

 ### MVP Features
 >  _**[Sprint 4]** Provide a list of top-level Epics and/or Stories of the MVP._